Matchmaking: Jewish cultures

 Historically in Ashkenazi Jewish families, a professional marriage broker, called a shadchan, used "gossip and a corresponding sense of discretion" to "diplomatically scop[e] out the pool of possibilities and securing alliances between families—for a fee."
 Shadchans, who could be men or women, "functioned like good-will ambassadors" between families.
 Jewish matchmaking grew as a result of the unrest caused by the Crusades in Europe.
 Violence, destruction, and death in the Jewish communities interrupted social life so the shadkhan played a pivotal role in connecting people.
 In this way, the Shadkin protected and maintained the continuity of the Jewish people.
 By the late 19th and early 20th century, the shadchan lost their social standing and they were "vilified for having commercialized affairs of the heart", and they became ridiculed in literature for their "guile" and they were seen as symbols of an "outmoded" way of life.
 By the late 1930s the "Jewish marriage maven became more of a curiosity" than a serious element of matchmaking in the United States.

+A contemporary Jewish example combines automated recommendations with personal matchmakers: Chabad's Met@Chabad uses artificial intelligence to suggest matches based on interests, patterns and values, while rabbis and rebbetzins vet participants and provide mentorship.